Skip to content

 </vfsmml>

 VFSMML is an application of Extensible Markup Language (XML), and as such its syntax is governed by the rules of XML syntax, and its grammar is in part specified by the Document Type Definition (DTD).
-In other words, the details of using tags, attributes, entity references and so on are defined in the XML language specification and the details about VFSMML element and attribute names, which elements can be nested inside each other, and so on are specified in the VFSMML DTD in A.03 in Appendix C.
+In other words, the details of using tags, attributes, entity references, and so on are defined in the XML language specification, and the details about VFSMML element and attribute names, which elements can be nested inside each other, and so on, are specified in the VFSMML DTD in A.03 in Appendix C.

 3_1_1_VFSMML_tags_and_their_hierarchy

-Figure 9: VFSMML tags and their hierarchy
+Figure 9: VFSMML Tags and Their Hierarchy

 The dependencies between certain tags are explained in section 3.2.
 The DTD file can be found in Appendix C.

-In the following all defined tags are listed alphabetically.
+In the following, all defined tags are listed alphabetically.

 The VFSM virtual output.

-Each output name is defined in the <IOid> tag section and can be used in the <State> tag section as <Action>.
-Each <Action> tag value must be first defined in the <IOid> tag section (IOid – Output – Name) before it can be used.
-The <Action> tag is obligatory in the <InputAction> tag section and optional in the <Transition> tag section.
+Each output name is defined in the <IOid> tag section and can be used in the <State> tag section as an <Action>.
+Each <Action> tag value must first be defined in the <IOid> tag section (IOidOutputName) before it can be used.
+The <Action> tag is mandatory in the <InputAction> tag section and optional in the <Transition> tag section.

 Example: